 The champagne of the Tradition Bérat Schenk cuvee is a «blanc de noirs» champagne.
 It is characterized by its strength, roundness and fruity bouquet.
-These qualities are linked to its large proportion of Pinot Meunier (70%), supplemented by Pinot Noir (30%).

 An excellent champagne from a small producer.

 Nose: expressive with a complex and fruity bouquet

 Palate: red fruits and wild strawberries